Azure-Samples/azure-search-javascript-samples/search-website/README.md

 This project can be run anywhere, but VS Code is required for local debugging.

-1. Open the application with VS Code.
+1. Open the `./search-website` application with VS Code.

 ### Running the front-end

-1. Install front-end dependencies...
+1. From a terminal in the `./search-website` root, install front-end dependencies...

    ```bash
    npm install